Free-Geek/tmpsites/readme.md

 ```

 The above command adds sites to the server.
 The number of sites is
-dependent on `num_sites`, in the `config` file.
+dependent on `num_accounts`, in the `config` file.

 Now visit: site1.example.com, or whatever your first site is called.

 You should see a webpage with the words "Welcome to site1.example.com!"

-If there were sites already created, they will be deleted to make
+If there were sites already created before, they will be deleted to make
 way for the new ones.

 ### Remove web accounts

-The web accounts will be removed automatically, after 3 hours, or after whatever `sites_ttl` is set to, but if you
+The web accounts will be removed automatically, after 3 hours, or after whatever `accounts_ttl` is set to, but if you
 would like to remove the right away, run this:

 ```shell